typedb/typedb-ml/README.md

 The challenge here is to find a mapping between the structure of the two KGs.
 If Types or Things (Type instances) overlap between the two KGs, then they need to be merged.

 This decomposes the problem to that of matching between the two KGs.
 Grakn's schema helps with this task, since we can use this to perform matching between the structures of the two KGs, and thereby find a mapping between them.
-Matching of data can be framed as either link prediction, or a comparison of graph embeddings.
+Matching of data could be framed as either link prediction, or a comparison of graph embeddings.

 #### Automated Knowledge Graph Creation